 Frequently Asked Questions

-It sounds counterintuitive but blanching vegetables in boiling water actually forces them to release more moisture.
-As long as you drain the zucchini well afterwards, your casserole will be less soupy.
+It sounds counterintuitive, but by blanching vegetables in boiling water first, you force them to release more moisture.
+Be sure to drain the zucchini well before adding it to your casserole dish.
+This method keeps your zucchini casserole from getting soupy and watery.

 It’s great for up to 4 days in the fridge and can be easily rewarmed in the oven or the microwave.